-Figure 5-6 shows the conceptual actors/data flow diagram based on a more detailed diagram developed by SG-Net.
+Figure 6-6 shows the conceptual actors/data flow diagram based on a more detailed diagram developed by SG-Net.
 The more detailed diagram developed by SG-Net can be seen in the associated submission related to SGIP-based Smart Grid Use Cases.

-In Figure 5-7 each element is an “actor” that is communicating with another actor using the shown data flows.
+In Figure 6-7 each element is an “actor” that is communicating with another actor using the shown data flows.
 As an example, consider “Smart Meter” in the “Customer” quadrant (lower right).
 Smart Meter (SM) communicates with a number of other actors, such as a Data Aggregation Point (DAP) located in the AMI Network.
 The DAP can then transmit the aggregated data to the Utility Service Provider using the Wide Area Network.
-The meter reading information can reach the data center for the Utility Service Provider via the AMI Headend which can forward the information to the MDMS which can coordinate with the CIS to store/retrieve meter data and to determine customer billing information.
-In certain variations such as cellular-based smart metering systems, a DAP entity may be bypassed, or merely serve as a pass-through for the information flow between the utility data center and the smart meter.
+The meter reading information can reach the data centre for the Utility Service Provider via the AMI Headend which can forward the information to the MDMS which can coordinate with the CIS to store/retrieve meter data and to determine customer billing information.
+In certain variations such as cellular-based smart metering systems, a DAP entity may be bypassed, or merely serve as a pass-through for the information flow between the utility data centre and the smart meter.

 Figure 6-6 Conceptual Actors/Data Flow Diagram